CCI Cleanse

 More information below.

-Dr. Michael Moran’s Long Covid Support formula combines versatile herbal extracts like Berberine for its neuroprotective and mitoprotective properties with Psoralea fruit for its polymerase inhibiting and hematopoietic properties.
+Dr. Michael Moran’s CCI Cleanse combines versatile herbs like Rhodiola for its neuroprotective and mitoprotective properties with Psoralea fruit for its polymerase inhibiting and hematopoietic properties.
 The formula incorporates a wide array of essential minerals for mitochondrial support and probiotics that multitask as binders and anti-rheumatics.
 Dr. Michael has thoughtfully selected each ingredient after years of studying Long Covid in order to support as many patients in as many ways as possible.

 Mechanisms of Action